Skip to main content

 • Focus on accuracy and timely reporting

 Penalty notices will replace breach notices for missed deadlines, removing the former lead in period.
 While penalties may be appealed, accurate and timely reporting is the most effective safeguard.
-Reconcile regularly between the "Entities" tab and "View Activity" tab within the DITC portal.
+Reconcile regularly between the 'Entities' tab and 'View Activity' tab within the DITC portal.

 • Importance of accurate DITC portal information

-Ensure PPoC, Authorising Person and related details are kept current on the DITC portal.
+Ensure the PPoC, Authorising Person and related details are kept current on the DITC portal.
 Early preparation and regular reviews help mitigate compliance risk.

 • Key regulatory updates

-Service providers, fund managers and financial institutions should stay informed and keep abreast of DITC updates.
+Service providers, fund managers and Financial Institutions should stay informed and keep abreast of DITC updates.
 Regular reviews of the DITC website, DITC bulletins and updates published on the notice board within the DITC portal are important, as these remain key communication channels used by the DITC.
 Further information is available on the DITC website.

 • Cayman’s role in global transparency

-How Walkers Professional Services can help
+How Walkers law firm and Walkers Professional Services can help

 • GIIN registration support;